namedwebsockets/networkwebsockets/README.md

   };
 ```

-In this `connect` event, we are provided with a peer-to-peer Web Socket connection object to communicate directly with this newly discovered and connected peer.
+In this `connect` event, we are provided with a direct, _peer-to-peer_ Web Socket connection object that can be used to communicate directly with this newly discovered and connected peer.

-We can send a _direct message_ to a channel peer (bypassing the broadcast network) as follows:
+We can send a _direct message_ to a channel peer, bypassing the broadcast network, as follows:

 ```javascript
   // Wait for a new channel peer to connect to our `myChannelName` web socket network